voxel51/fiftyone/docs/source/environments/index.rst

     session = fo.launch_app(dataset, remote=True)  # optional: port=XXXX

-Leave the Python REPL running and follow the instructions for connecting to this session remotely were printed to your terminal (also described below).
+Leave the Python REPL running and follow the instructions for connecting to this session remotely that were printed to your terminal (also described below).

 .. note::